 Welcome to My Migraine Life

 Most importantly, it makes me feel less alone and inspires me to help the millions of others with me.
 My passion is helping and teaching.
-I now teach preschool part time at my children’s old school while freelancing and advocating.
-I love my family, traveling, fitness, food and end my nights packed in ice from a migraine.
+I now teach preschool part-time at my children’s old school while freelancing and advocating.
+I love my family, traveling, fitness, food, and ending my nights packed in ice from a migraine.
 At the end of the day, I hope to encourage people to live their healthiest and best lives in whatever way possible.
 I’m living life through migraine……this is My Migraine Life.

 I hope my journey helps you understand yours better.
 Remember that I’m not a doctor or giving you advice on what will help you.
 I don’t know your body and it is very different than mine.
 Take what you will from my blog and talk to a doctor for medical advice.
 I hope you find something that helps you or others in your life.

 I like to share ways to lower stigma and raise awareness through foundations, events, and other health information.
 Please contact me with your ideas on collaboration.

 I review products in hopes of improving the quality of my life.
 Check out my reviews and the products I love.
 Giveaways are a fun way of giving back to my amazing followers.
 If you think you have a product that may help My Migraine Life, please reach out. *Note: I will not review something that I don't love or use and I am often an affiliate since I love it so much.
 It helps fund my blog and work.

 Finally, thank you for reading and following!
 Your encouragement gives me so much inspiration and each comment, share, follow, and like fuels me to continue.